San103/San103/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on improving my skills.
+- I am currently work as a System programming since March 27 2023
-- 🌱 I’m currently learning in more advance topic.
+- 🌱 I’m currently learning in more advanced topic.
 - 🤔 I’m looking for help in my loneliness
 - ⚡ Fun fact: `I can't sleep when I am awake!
 I can't weep when I'm wide-opened`